AngelProtocolFinance/evm-smart-contracts/README.md

 ## Running tasks

-We've made use of the hardhat task functionality to allow easy manipulation of contracts in the `tasks/` directory, you can find the available tasks.
+We've made use of the hardhat task functionality to allow easy manipulation of contracts.
+In the `tasks/` directory, you can find the available tasks.
 Each should have a thoughtful help text if invoked like:

 `yarn hardhat deploy:registrarAndRouter --help`